braheezy/kiesel-fork/README.md

 [Zig programming language](https://ziglang.org), with the eventual goal of full support for the latest [ECMAScript](https://tc39.es/ecma262/) standard.
-It features a custom bytecode VM and runtime, and aims to implement as much as possible in pure Zig - currently with two exceptions:
+It features a custom bytecode VM and runtime, and aims to implement as much as possible in pure Zig - currently with the following exceptions:

 - [bdwgc](https://github.com/ivmai/bdwgc) for garbage collected allocations
 - [libregexp](https://github.com/bellard/quickjs/blob/master/libregexp.h) for
   regular expressions
+- [ICU4X](https://github.com/unicode-org/icu4x) for `Intl`-related functionality

 A simple CLI (REPL/file interpreter) is available but being easy to embed in other projects is also a goal.